 Do you have doubts about your photography skills, but need to take photos for instructional purposes?
-Then you’ll want to read this interview with Sumeet Moghe, avid photographer, learning specialist, and publisher of The Learning Generalist website.
+Then you’ll want to read this interview with Sumeet Moghe, avid photographer and learning specialist.

 Sumeet often writes about eLearning photography and agreed to share some of his knowledge and experience with us here.
 Read on for an inspiring interview about photography for online learning.

 COACH: What basic equipment is required for a low-budget photo shoot?

 SUMEET: I’d always say that the best equipment is what you already own.
 So if all you have is a phone camera, then that’s quite enough.
 There’s so much that you can do with your phone camera.
 There are even a few books about it (see Resources at the end) and a dedicated blog.

 That said, if you’re willing to spend some cash then you might want to invest in a digital SLR camera.
 The beauty of these cameras is their speed, their ability to perform in low-light conditions—a great feature for those on a budget—and the fact that you can produce RAW images.
 Think of RAW as your digital negative.
 RAW let’s you correct colour, exposure and various other parameters even after your photo shoot.
 (See Sumeet’s article on the RAW file format.)

 COACH: What equipment would you add to get to the next level?

 SUMEET: For the purpose of elearning photography, a lot of times we’re shooting indoors with variable lighting conditions.
 Having a tripod that allows you to steady your shots and a flash with a diffuser that can help you modify the available light (on or off your camera), is a big advantage.